Nitin23-Developer/nitinnad/README.md

 - 👀 I’m interested in dot net related  projects
 - 🌱 I’m currently learning c# and HTML & CSS
 - 💞️ I’m looking to collaborate on relatable project
-- 📫 For reaching me mail at nitin.nandanwar99@gmail.com
+- 📫 For reaching me go to the link https://www.linkedin.com/in/nitin-nandanwar-a65ba3252/

 <!---